publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch144A/m__us_usc_t10_s2445c.md

             (B) there has been a schedule change that will cause a delay of one year or more in any program schedule milestone or significant event from the schedule originally submitted to Congress under paragraph (1) or (2) of [section 2445b(b) of this title][/us/usc/t10/s2445b/b] or [section 2445b(d) of this title][/us/usc/t10/s2445b/d], as applicable;

-            (C) the estimated total acquisition cost or full life-cycle cost for the program has increased by 25 percent or more over the original estimate submitted to Congress under paragraph (3) of [section 2445b(b) of this title][/us/usc/t10/s2445b/b] or [section 2445b(d) of this title][/us/usc/t10/s2445b/d], as applicable; or
+            (C) the estimated program development cost or full life-cycle cost for the program has increased by 25 percent or more over the original estimate submitted to Congress under paragraph (3) of [section 2445b(b) of this title][/us/usc/t10/s2445b/b] or [section 2445b(d) of this title][/us/usc/t10/s2445b/d], as applicable; or

             (D) there has been a change in the expected performance of the major automated information system or major information technology investment to be acquired under the program that will undermine the ability of the system to perform the functions anticipated at the time information on the program was originally submitted to Congress under [section 2445b(b) of this title][/us/usc/t10/s2445b/b] or [section 2445b(d) of this title][/us/usc/t10/s2445b/d], as applicable.